 I am a PhD candidate and Early Career Academic Fellow in Finance at the University of New South Wales (UNSW) in Sydney, Australia.
 My research interests include corporate innovation, machine learning in finance, corporate finance, corporate governance, entrepreneurial finance, and venture capital.
-I will be on the 2025-26 academic job market.

 Contact Information: